niplav/site/notes.md

 it carries with it the intention of being not only a gift to the person, but to the rest of the world as well.

+An issue here is that the gift-giver may have even less insight into how good the contribution to the public good is compared to giving to the gift-receiver directly, though the amount of work put into improving the gift-receiver's life may be proportionally larger than the amount of work put into improving the public good.

 Trigger-Action Plans
 ---------------------